Advocacy Network Newsletter

 Sign up for the monthly Advocacy Network Newsletter to receive the latest science policy developments, advocacy engagement opportunities, and advance advocacy resources right to your inbox.

 In this new action alert, join your fellow NeuroAdvocates in urging Congress to support neuroscience priorities and increase research funding for Fiscal Year 2023.
 Congress has taken steps to advance FY23 funding and we need to ensure they provide the highest possible investment in neuroscience research as the process moves forward.
 We are calling on Congress to pass federal funding legislation in a timely manner and not resort to long-term continuing resolutions (CRs) that stagnate federal funding for research.
-Send your Representative and Senators a message via SfN’s Advocacy Action Center and personalize it by including why robust federal funding is critical to your research and necessary to advance our understanding of the brain.
+Send your Representative and Senators a message via SfN’s Advocacy Action Center and personalize it by including why robust and timely federal funding is critical to your research and necessary to advance our understanding of the brain.

 SfN Hosting Instagram Live on Mental Health Advocacy